Accepted Articles Back to the articles list | Back to browse issues page

 XML Print

-1- Shahid Beheshti University and Institute for Cognitive Science Studies (ICSS), Tehran, Iran.
+1- Institute for Cognitive Science, Shahid Beheshti University, Tehran, Iran.

-2- Kharazmi University and Institute for Cognitive Sciences Studies (ICSS), Tehran, Iran.
+2- Institute for Cognitive Sciences Studies, Kharazmi University, Tehran, Iran.

 Abstract:

-Background: Emotion Recognition is the main component of social cognition and has various patterns in different cultures and nationalities.
-The present study aimed to investigate emotion recognition patterns among Iranians using the Cambridge Neuro-Psychological Test Automated Battery (CANTAB) as a valid neuropsychological test.
+Introduction: Emotion recognition is the main component of social cognition and has various patterns in different cultures and nationalities.
+The present study aimed to investigate emotion recognition patterns among Iranians using the Cambridge neuro-psychological test automated battery (CANTAB) as a valid neuropsychological test.

-Methods: In this descriptive-analytical study, 117 males and females (Mage = 32.1, SD = 6.4) were initially assessed by computerised intelligence and progressive matrices of RAVEN-2.
-Furthermore, the excitement recognition subtest taken from the Cambridge Neuro-Psychological Test Automated Battery (CANTAB) was performed.
+Methods: In this descriptive-analytical study, 117 males and females (Mean±SD of age 32.1±6.4) were initially assessed by computerized intelligence and progressive matrices of RAVEN-2.
+Furthermore, the excitement recognition subtest taken from the Cambridge neuro-psychological test automated battery (CANTAB) was performed.
 The correct response of participants to each of the six basic emotions as well as the recognition time was used for analysis.

 Type of Study: Original | Subject: Clinical Neuroscience